-1 30107 - 1110 TV, 1 att 71 - 307L1 Includes strategies that are evidence-based; or Is aligned with the long-term goal of prison reduction through opportunities, mentoring, intervention, support, and other education services, referred to as a "youth PROMISE plan."
+C. Allo vable Supports for Safe and Healthy Students (continued) 12.
+Designing and implementing a locally-tailored plan to reduce exclusionary discipline practices in elementary and secondary schools that: Is consistent with best practices; Includes strategies that are evidence-based; or Is aligned with the long-term goal of prison reduction through opportunities, mentoring, intervention, support, and other education services, referred to as a "youth PROMISE plan."
 13. Implementation of schoolwide positive behavioral interventions and supports, including through coordination with similar activities carried out under the Individuals with Disabilities Education Act (20 U.S.C.
-1400 et seq.), in order to improve academic outcomes and school conditions for student learning. , 14.
-Designating a site resource coordinator at a school or local educational agency to provide a variety of services, such as: Establishing partnerships within the community to provide resources and support for schools; Ensuring that all service and community partners are aligned with the academic expectations of a community school in order to improve student success; or Strengthening relationships between schools and communities. , 15.
-Pay for success initiatives aligned with these purposes.
-(Specify): a. Ļ D. Allowable Effective Uses of T echnology 1.
-Providing educators, school leaders, and administrators with the professional learning tools, devices, content, and resources to: Personalize learning to improve student academic achievement; Discover, adapt, and share relevant high-quality educational resources; Use technology effectively in the classroom, including by administering computer-based assessments and blended learning strategies; or Implement and support school - and district-wide approaches for using technology to inform instruction, support teacher collaboration, and personalize learning.
-2. Building technological capacity and infrastructure: Procuring content and ensuring content quality; or Purchasing devices, equipment, and software applications in order to address readiness shortfalls. (subject to the 15% technology infrastructure limitation) 3.
-Developing or using effective or innovative strategies for the delivery of specialized or rigorous academic courses and curricula through the use of technology, including digital learning technologies and assistive technology.
-4. Carrying out blended learning activities: Planning activities, which may include development of new instructional models (including blended learning technology software and platforms), the purchase of digital instructional resources, initial professional development activities, and on-time information technology purchases, expect that such expenditures may not include expenditures related to significant construction or renovation of facilities; or (subject to the 15% technology infrastructure limitation) Ongoing professional development for teachers, principals, other school leaders, or other personnel involved in the project that is designed to support the implementation and academic success of the project.
+1400 et seq.), in order to improve academic outcomes and school conditions for student learning.
+14. Ш Designating a site resource coordinator at a school or local educational agency to provide a variety of services, such as: • Establishing partnerships within the community to provide resources and support for schools; Ensuring that all service and community partners are aligned with the academic expectations of a community school in order to improve student success; or Strengthening relationships between schools and communities.
+15. Pay or success initiatives aligned with these purposes.
+(Specify): a.

+Add Line Remove Line D. Allo vable Effective Uses of Technology 1. П Providing educators, school leaders, and administrators with the professional learning tools, devices, content, and resources to: Personalize learning to improve student academic achievement; Discover, adapt, and share relevant high-quality educational resources; Use technology effectively in the classroom, including by administering computer-based assessments and blended learning strategies; or Implement and support school - and district-wide approaches for using technology to inform instruction, support teacher application, and passengling learning.
+The provides and passengling learning.
+2 $\overline{}$ collaboration, and personalize learning.
+Building technological capacity and infrastructure: 2. Ш Procuring content and ensuring content quality; or Purchasing devices, equipment, and software applications in order to address readiness shortfalls. (subject to the 15% technology infrastructure limitation) Developing or using effective or innovative strategies for the delivery of specialized or rigorous academic courses and curricula through 3. Ш the use of technology, including digital learning technologies and assistive technology.
+4. Carrying out blended learning activities: Planning activities, which may include development of new instructional models (including blended learning technology software) and platforms), the purchase of digital instructional resources, initial professional development activities, and on-time information technology purchases, expect that such expenditures may not include expenditures related to significant construction or renovation of facilities; or (subject to the 15% technology infrastructure limitation) Ongoing professional development for teachers, principals, other school leaders, or other personnel involved in the project that is designed to support the implementation and academic success of the project.
 5. Providing professional development in the use of technology (which may be provided through partnerships with outside organizations) to enable teachers and instructional leaders to increase student achievement in the areas of science, technology, engineering, and mathematics, including computer science.
-6. Providing students in rural, remote, and underserved areas with the resources to take advantage of high-quality digital learning experiences, digital resources, and access to online courses taught by effective educators. ľ 7.
-Other services.
-(Specify): a. -
+6. Providing students in rural, remote, and underserved areas with the resources to take advantage of high-quality digital learning 7.
+Othe experiences, digital resources, and access to online courses taught by effective educators. r services.
+(Specify): a. l Add Line Remove Line